rollkit/docs/docs/specs.md

 [__diagram_1__]

-When implementing a Cosmos-SDK based Rollmint chain, this overview changes to:
+When implementing a Cosmos-SDK based Rollkit chain, this overview changes to:

 [__diagram_2__]

 Note that from the point of view of an application developer, nothing changes.
-Rollmint has the exact same developer experience as the usual Cosmos-SDK with Tendermint provides: they still just have to define their business / state-machine logic.
-The Rollmint-specific ABCI Client is stripped down to only handle the network Layer but it also embeds a light node of the DA and Consensus Layer chain used and takes care of submitting the block to the DA and Consensus Layer.
+Rollkit has the exact same developer experience as the usual Cosmos-SDK with Tendermint provides: they still just have to define their business / state-machine logic.
+The Rollkit-specific ABCI Client is stripped down to only handle the network Layer but it also embeds a light node of the DA and Consensus Layer chain used and takes care of submitting the block to the DA and Consensus Layer.
 This can also be done with a Consensus Full Node.

-As with Tendermint the state-machine and Rollmint interact with each other via ABCI.
+As with Tendermint the state-machine and Rollkit interact with each other via ABCI.

 ### Mempool